Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Ian considered the door they’d just stopped outside.
 "Thanks.
 I guess I’ll see you at dinner then."

 "Indeed.
-Incidentally…"
+Incidentally..."

 "Yes, captain?"

 "There is only *one* mealtime on this ship.
 I understand humans need to eat more however, so you may need to cook your own second and third meals.
 Bruuk is already quite busy."

 "That’s unusual.
-Gaoians usually eat twice or three times a day too…"
+Gaoians usually eat twice or three times a day too..."

 "I believe he cooks all his food ahead of time.
 I am not so sure he would be so generous with you, at least to start."
 The soft creaking sound that briefly emanated from Trrrk’k’s skinny thorax was probably an attempt to be reassuring.
 "He will warm up, I am sure."